 Sales management is the application of skills, tools and experience to motivate your team and maximize your sales performance.
 While soft skills are important, a big part of sales management is also the tools and processes you put in place.
 This includes the goals you set for employees, and the metrics you’ll use to measure their progress.

-In this article, I explore the 6 key steps involved in becoming a quota-busting sales manager.
-Here they are:
+Here are the 6 key steps involved in becoming a quota-busting sales manager.

 1. Write a Sales Management Plan